Hammurabi/MochaLang/ReadMe.txt

 will eliminate the need to expose parts of your engine which makes reverse engineering and hacking or modding harder without a proper modding SDK.

+Language Specification And Goals:
+*C like syntax ?
+*Pointers ?
+*Inheritance X

 /////////////////////////////////////////////////////////////////////////////